Breaking Down the Most Common Design Thinking Deliverables

 Redline Documents

-These documents are thorough and higher-level, detailing the spacing, padding, key measurements, and everything else essential for the precision implementation of the design.
+These documents are thorough and higher-level, detailing the spacing, padding, key measurements, and other visual design details essential for the precision implementation of the design.

 They help the developers understand the specific placement, dimensions, and other important design details.
 Redline documents are more useful in projects where design accuracy and consistency are a primary concern.